jasongannon/work-samples/README.md

 # Jason Gannon—Software Engineer and Technical Writer

-I welcome you to review my résumé and writing samples.
+Please have a look at my résumé and writing samples.

 ## Online résumé